Click here to sign up for my free Rick’s Tech Tips Newsletter!

-That’s all there is to it Garry.
+That’s all there is to it.
 Pretty simple, right?

-By the way, you didn’t mention which version of Windows your computer is running but if it’s Windows 10 you might want to give Microsoft’s new Edge browser a try.
+By the way, now that you’re using Windows 10 you might want to also give Microsoft’s Edge browser a try.

-Even though I still prefer using Chrome for most Internet-related tasks, I do like Edge a lot.
+I still prefer using Chrome for most Internet-related tasks, but I really like Edge as well.
 It’s fast, and a lot more stable that Internet Explorer ever was!

-Bonus tip #1: This post explains how to quickly save any web page as a PDF document with Google Chrome.
+Bonus tip: This post explains how to quickly save any web page as a PDF document with Google Chrome.